 Local authorities respond to the fall of the cabinet

-The list of major social challenges that require decisive action is enormous.
-These include the severe shortage of affordable housing, the necessary climate challenge and energy transition, the challenge in rural areas, and strengthening the security of vulnerable people.
-The councils, provinces, and water boards want to continue working on the progress of the Netherlands and are asking parliament for the space to make decisions.
+The list of major societal challenges that require decisive action is vast.
+These include the severe shortage of affordable housing, the urgent need to address climate change and the energy transition, the challenges facing rural areas, and strengthening the livelihood security of vulnerable people.
+The councils, provinces, and water boards want to continue working toward the progress of the Netherlands and are asking Parliament for the leeway to make decisions.

 Standing still is irresponsible

-In the letter, the local authorities highlight seven specific issues that must not be allowed to stall in the coming months: the construction of affordable housing, making our energy consumption more sustainable, the transition of rural areas, the purchasing power of vulnerable residents, the reform of youth care, the reception of refugees, and the use of public transport.
+In the letter, local and regional authorities highlight seven specific issues that must not be allowed to stall in the coming months: the construction of affordable housing, making our energy consumption more sustainable, the transition of rural areas, purchasing power for vulnerable residents, the reform of youth care, the reception of refugees, and the use of public transportation.

-No postponement possible for appointments in rural areas
+No extensions allowed for appointments in rural areas

-Provinces have submitted area programs and packages of measures for the transition of rural areas.
+Provinces have submitted regional programs and packages of measures to support the transition of rural areas.
 These packages of measures can only be implemented quickly if funding becomes available in the short term.
 These so-called acceleration funds must definitely go ahead.

 Discussions on the tax system for water authorities must continue

-Local authorities want to continue to take responsibility.
-For water boards, it is necessary that the proposals for a new tax system are implemented by the water boards.
-Van der Sande: "We want the outgoing cabinet to send the tax proposals to the House of Representatives quickly and ensure that the tax proposals are not declared controversial.
-Failure to reach proper agreements on our tax system will lead to stagnation.
-And that is truly irresponsible towards our residents."
+Local governments want to continue fulfilling their responsibilities.
+For water boards, it is essential that the proposals for a new tax system for water boards are adopted.
+Van der Sande: “We want the outgoing cabinet to quickly submit the tax proposals to the House of Representatives and ensure that they are not declared controversial.
+Failing to reach sound agreements on our tax system leads to gridlock.
+And that is truly irresponsible toward our residents.”